jbwoillard/cloxaciline_nephrotox_mimic/README.md

 Scripts `15` and `16` provide:
 - estimator robustness analysis across alternative causal estimators
 - additional manuscript revision analyses, including supplementary sensitivity analyses and diagnostic outputs

-Older exploratory or GRF-only scripts are not part of the current repository state.

 ---